-An interesting new fauna in Oregon are the “ground gnats”.
+An interesting new fauna in Oregon are what I’m calling “ground gnats”.
 In California (and on the Appalachian Trail), gnats tended to swarm around head-height, meaning that when you hiked through a swarm, they tended to follow your head, leading to their annoying characteristic behavior of dive-bombing into your eyes or nose.
 These ground gnats, by contrast, swarm about a foot off the ground, so hiking through them is of no major consequence.
-Even if they did follow my legs, dive-bombing into them would be no major nuisance, and for whatever reason, they decline to follow me at all.
+Even if they did dive-bomb my legs, it wouldn’t be much of a nuisance.
+And they rarely followed me, which was even better.

 In the early afternoon, the trail went through yet another burn area.
 Much like the others, it was exposed to the sun, and there were thousands of trees in various states of collapse.
 There were also quite a lot of wildflowers growing amid the stumps.

 I stopped at Windigo Pass around 2:30 for diner.
 The pass, which has a dirt Forest Service Road that passes through it, has the northmost of the three water caches managed by Devilfish.
-Additionally, there was a half dozen or so batteries that could be used to charge devices (and a solar charger to charge the batteries), and some other minor supplies.
+Additionally, there was a half dozen or so batteries that could be used to charge devices, a solar charger to charge the batteries, and some other minor supplies.
 Thanks, Devilfish, the water was awesome, and the rest of the magic was pretty cool, too!

 There were also at least four chipmunks running around the trailhead and campsite.
 They provided nice entertainment while I was cooking my dinner, watching them scamper around looking for food.
 (I was glad, though, to not be camping there; the last thing I need is for a hungry chipmunk to decide to try and eat its way into my tent.)